Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 Walls clinging to the mountain cliffs

 A few more steps further on the Lousios Gorge Hiking path, you arrive at the more modern Philosophou Monastery.
-As we approached the entrance, a friendly monk invited us into the reception area and offered us water and Turkish Delight.
+Here, we were warmly welcomed by a cheerful monk who offered us water and Turkish Delight – a sweet start to our visit.

 bells above a church gate